cb109/qtnodes/README.rst

 qtnodes
 ~~~~~~~

-Simple node-graph visualization and editing with PySide.
+Node-graph visualization and editing with PySide.

+Very WIP right now, the goal is to have a bunch of premade components that make it easy to implement a node graph to store and modify arbitrary data.

-This is a port of the original Qt/C++ tool ``qnodeseditor`` by Stanislaw Adaszewski, see:
+This started as a port of the original Qt/C++ tool ``qnodeseditor`` by Stanislaw Adaszewski, see:

 http://algoholic.eu/qnodeseditor-qt-nodesports-based-data-processing-flow-editor/